RichardDooling/Entertainment_Law/Trademark/Trademark.md

-In *Smith,* we further explained that section 43(a) also encompasses merchandising "practices or conduct 'economically equivalent' to palming off." *Id.* at 605.
+In *Smith,* we further explained that section 43(a) also encompasses merchandising "practices or conduct 'economically equivalent' to palming off."
 Among those practices is "reverse passing off," which may be either "express" or "implied."
 Express reverse passing off is "accomplished ... when the wrongdoer removes the name or trademark on another party's product and sells that product under a name